experimentalpolitics/immigration/material/design.md

 1. Always
 2. Most of the time
-3. Some of the time
-4. Only now and then
+3. Sometimes
-5. Hardly at all
+4. Hardly at all
-6. Never
+5. Never

 **[problem]** *(randomize order)* What do you think are the most important problems facing this country?
 Please rank the following issues from the most important to the least important.